Rosberg completes practice sweep in Japan

-SUZUKA, Japan World championship leader Nico Rosberg completed a practice clean sweep for the Formula One Japanese Grand Prix by lapping quickest in Saturday's third and final session.
+SUZUKA, Japan (Reuters) - World championship leader Nico Rosberg completed a practice clean sweep for the Formula One Japanese Grand Prix by lapping quickest in Saturday's third and final session.

 The German, who also set the pace in his Mercedes during Friday's opening two sessions, lapped the 5.8-km Suzuka Circuit in one minute, 32.092 seconds, putting in the fastest time of the weekend on a track still damp from early morning rain.